phyletica/lab-protocols/pci-extraction.md

 1. Prepare one phase separating tube per sample by dispensing 0.1-0.2 mL of silicone grease from a 60 mL syringe into a 2 mL microcentrifuge tube.

 #### 2) Lysis
-1. Prepare lysis master mix containing 5 &micro;L of 20 mg/mL proteinase K and 295 &micro;L proteinase K buffer solution per sample plus a little extra to account for measuring error.
+1. Prepare lysis master mix containing 5 &micro;L of 20 mg/mL proteinase K and 295 &micro;L proteinase K buffer solution per sample plus a little extra to account for pipetting error.
 2. Add 300 &micro;L of lysis master mix to a 1.5 mL microcentrifuge tube containing up to 20 mg of sample tissue (approximately size of a grain of rice)
-3. Incubate samples at 55 &deg;C in shaker incubator set to 800 for 4 hours
+3. Incubate samples at 55 &deg;C in shaker incubator set to 800 for 4-6 hours

 #### 3) Isolation
 1. Centrifuge phase separating tubes at 16,100 RCF for 1 minute